Qelvynn/what-happens-when/README.rst

 * Refresh and stop buttons for refreshing or stopping the loading of current documents
 * Home button that takes you to your home page

+**Additional functionalities**

+* **Extensions and Add-ons:** Browsers allow you to install extensions or add-ons.
+ These small software programs extend the functionality of your browser.
+ They can modify and enhance the way you interact with websites, providing additional features and tools.

 **Browser High-Level Structure**